youngju79/MyCodingProjects/README.md

 # My-Sample-Code
-A collection of all the projects I have worked on/currently working on displayed at https://youngju-portfolio.herokuapp.com
+A collection of all the web-based projects I have worked on/currently working on displayed at https://youngju-portfolio.herokuapp.com